-The ECS is a cell signalling system which has been around for roughly 500 million years as well as being present in every single vertebrate (animals with spines) today and it plays a crucial role in regulating a large number of functions and processes in the body that include:
+The ECS is a cell signaling system which has been around for roughly 500 million years as well as being present in every single vertebrate (animals with spines) today, and it plays a crucial role in regulating a large number of functions and processes in the body that include:

 What does the Endocannabinoid system do?

 The primary role of the ECS is to maintain homeostasis.
 This simply means to maintain a balanced internal environment.

 The main functions influenced by the ECS are mood, sleep, and pain perception, although it also plays a role in immunity, reproductive health, and appetite, among other things.

 The ECS is also involved in brain development when we are young—helping with synaptogenesis (creation of new synapses) and synaptic pruning (removal of redundant synapses).